 - This could be due to using too little gluten free flour.

-- Using a gluten free flour blend that has a high starch content or dried milk powder.
+- Use a gluten-free flour blend with a high starch content or dried milk powder.

-- Using too much butter or using European butter with a high-fat content can cause spread.
+- Using too much butter or European butter with a high-fat content can cause spread.

 - You used too much sugar.